mondeja/simple-icons-website-rs/CONTRIBUTING.md

 #### Technologies

-The website is built with:

 - [Leptos](https://docs.rs/leptos) as the components library with a client side rendering approach.
 - [TailwindCSS](https://tailwindcss.com/) as the CSS framework.
 - [Trunk](https://trunkrs.dev/) as the web server (on development) and application builder (on production).

 #### Rust packages

-Is divided in several Rust packages:

 - `app/`: Main package with the website.
 It provides the high level logic where the components are composed.
 - `components/`: Components library.
 It provides the components used in the website.